giuseppewebber/embedded-project/README.md

 We didn't create Mario's level from scratch, but we took [this github project](https://github.com/justinmeister/Mario-Level-1) and modified a couple of things to be able to receive inputs via bluetooth. </p>

-We used [this website](https://notisrac.github.io/FileToCArray/) to create the images used in the different LCD screens.
+We also used [this website](https://notisrac.github.io/FileToCArray/) to create the images used in the different LCD screens.

 <p align="right"><a href="#index">index</a></p>